SamGowland/Gowla-Macro-Boards/README.md

 ---

-## Usage and EULA

-Design and profiles are made freely available for personal usage only and no further commercial usage.
-By downloading or using files within this repository users agree to not resell or redistribute the designs or files.

-## Additional Use Cases

-Find additional use cases for the PCB within the [Uses directory](https://github.com/SamGowland/Gowla-Macro-Board/tree/master/Uses), a nice example is [dan-r's](https://github.com/dan-r) IR Remote use case.

----

 # Gowla-Macro-eRGB

 Designed to make RGB lighting as easy as possible and add support for an optional rotary encoder (Alps EC11)